How to store and query logs

 helpdesk to request access.
 If you’re unsure what role you should be

-requesting, ask in the #cyber-security-help
+requesting, ask in the #splunk

 Slack channel.